anschino/ccsl/page_research_conferences_domestic.md

 # Domestic conferences

+26. __Md Gulam Ishak__ and __Jihwan Moon__,
+__"Revisiting Spatial Ultra-Sparse Distributed Antenna Satellite-Ground Cooperative Transmission: Technologies and Challenges,"__
+2025 Radio Science and Communications Conference (RSCC) of the Korean Institute of Electromagnetic Engineering and Science (KIEES), 24 Oct.
+2025.

+25. __Refat Khan__ and __Jihwan Moon__,
+__"Review and Summary of Hybrid Model and Data-Driven WiFi Sensing with Data-Traffic-Informed Augmentation,"__
+2025 Radio Science and Communications Conference (RSCC) of the Korean Institute of Electromagnetic Engineering and Science (KIEES), 24 Oct.
+2025.

+24. __Md Sakil Hasan__ and __Jihwan Moon__,
+__"A Comprehensive Review on Secrecy Outage Probability of Artificial-Noise-Aided Secure Transmission in LEO Satellite Networks,"__
+2025 Radio Science and Communications Conference (RSCC) of the Korean Institute of Electromagnetic Engineering and Science (KIEES), 24 Oct.
+2025.

 23. __Jihwan Moon__,
 __"Covert Communications In Relay Networks With Passive and Proactive Detection Uncertainty,"__
 2025 Summer Conference of the Korea Information and Communications Society (KICS), 18 Jun. - 21 Jun.
 2025.